 - coal tar

 There are many ways that people who have scalp psoriasis or dandruff can care for their scalp.
-Certain steps can help to manage each condition and provide some relief from symptoms.
+Certain steps can help manage each condition and provide some relief from symptoms.

 Scalp care for psoriasis